hitjim/ting-bill-split/README.md

       ```
       tingbill dir .
       ```
-1. Review the resulting `.pdf` file in the bill split directory you chose.
+1. Review the resulting `.pdf` and `.csv` report files in the bill split directory you chose.
 1. For each following month's bill, you can either:
    * Start again at **_step #2_**
    * Make a new directory manually, copy the previous month's `bill.toml` into it, start at **_step #3_**

 ## Breakdown of `bill.toml` Info
 * **`description`** - Ideally this is a unique string of characters, I recommend including the billing date.
-This description is used as part of the resulting `.pdf` file after calculating the bill split.
+This description is used as part of the resulting `.pdf` and `.csv` report files after calculating the bill split.
 * **`deviceIds`** - Each string is a unique phone number on the Ting plan.
    * **_NOTE_**: do NOT use dashes. _Example_: `"1112223333"`, not `"111-222-3333"`.
 * `shortStrawId` - In the unlikely event a cost can't be split evenly between lines, this is the line that will absorb that cost.
 It's usually $0.01, and I usually use the plan owner's number (probably you!).
 This is due to math, our inability to split pennies in half, and partially a personal judgement call based on complexity and ROI :)